 Engineers, doctors and economists are leaving their professions to drive taxis.
-After spending years training for their professions, these cuentapropistas are becoming drivers because they make more money in a day driving a Cuban taxi than they did in a month working as a practiced professional.
+After spending years training for their professions, these cuentapropistas (entrepreneurs) are becoming drivers because they make more money in a day, behind the wheel of one of Cubas cars, driving a taxi than they did in a month working as a practiced professional.

 Related Post: El Paquete Semanal: Startup Cuba Docuseries #4